 How AQ Agent works, under the hood

 This is the technical side of the product, separated from the marketing landing.
 Here live the architecture, the rules behind each engine, the risk controls, and how to reproduce the backtests.
 Order execution and risk management are fully deterministic and rule-based.
-The one AI-assisted step is the Active Growth engine's monthly stock list — proposed by an AI model, frozen with its rationale for audit, and validated forward in paper trading before it can earn more weight.
+The one AI-assisted step is the Active Select engine's monthly stock list — proposed by an AI model, frozen with its rationale for audit, and validated forward in paper trading before it can earn more weight.

 Architecture